 Then the man turned.

 He crouched low.
 In a single, massive leap he launched himself upward, landing silently on a nearby rooftop.
 Another leap carried him further.
-Inori watched until the blur of red and blue vanished into the gray morning haze.
+Inori watched until the blur of red and blue as it vanished into the gray morning haze.

 Just like that, he was gone.